 - Images are the heaviest component in a website, so even if your audience is local, you can still use SPAI if you'd like to offload the image delivery to our CDN servers.
 This is useful in shared hosting, when usually one has a certain bandwidth limit and the server doesn't have a lot of resources available.

 - SPAI is also the recommended option if your website receives "Properly size images" or similar warnings when testing the site with GTMetrix, PageSpeed Insights or another website speed tester.
 With SPAI you'll serve scaled images whenever possible and this can lead to dramatic gains in some cases.
 For example, if you have a 100x100px placeholder on your website and the image used is 1024x1024 pixels, SPAI will resize it to 100x100 pixels and optimize it.

-- Also good for SEO and included in SPAI: you can serve, on the fly, image in "next-gen format" like WebP regardless of the CDN you are using.
+- If you want to serve WebP files but you don't want to create additional files on your server, with SPAI you can serve, on the fly, images in "next-gen formats" like WebP regardless of the CDN you are using.
 This means you can make Google happy with a click of a button! :-)